Greater Tuna

-Greater Tuna is the first in a series of four comedic plays (followed by A Tuna Christmas, Red, White and Tuna, and Tuna Does Vegas), each set in the fictional town of Tuna, Texas, the "third-smallest" town in the state.
+Greater Tuna is the first in a series of four comedic plays, followed by A Tuna Christmas, Red, White and Tuna, and Tuna Does Vegas.
+Each play is set in the fictional town of Tuna, Texas, the "third-smallest" town in the state.
 The series was written by Jaston Williams, Joe Sears, and Ed Howard.
-The plays are at once an affectionate comment on small-town, Southern life and attitudes but also a withering satire of same.
-Of the four plays, Greater Tuna is the darkest in tone, as it follows the news of the death (and possible murder) of Judge Buckner.
+The plays are an affectionate comment on small-town Southern life and attitudes, while also satirizing them.
+Of the four plays, Greater Tuna is the darkest in tone, as it follows the news of the death, and possible murder, of Judge Buckner.

-The plays are notable in that two men play the entire cast of over twenty eccentric characters of both genders and various ages.
-Greater Tuna debuted in Austin, Texas, in the fall of 1981, and had its off-Broadway premiere in 1982.
-St. Vincent Summer Theatre produced the play in 2000, and No Name Players produced it in 2002.
+The plays are notable for using two actors to portray the entire cast of more than twenty eccentric characters of different genders and ages.
+Greater Tuna premiered in Austin, Texas, in 1981 and had its off-Broadway premiere in 1982.